aridjayarecipes/cutesrecipes.web.app/content/post/1867-recipe-of-quick-pan-fried-fish-cakes-w-pomegranate-and-amp-lime-vinaigrette.md

 1. Cook for about 5 to 7 minutes, or until a nice golden brown, then flip and cook other side for 4 to 6 minutes, or again, until a nice golden brown.
 1. While the Fish Cakes are cooking, mix Vinaigrette ingredients in a small bowl.
 Whisk with a fork for about 2 minutes, then set aside until ready to serve.
 1. Once Fish Cakes are done cooking, place then on a paper towel to drain excess oil.
 1. To plate, simply place on a plate, add your side dish, then drizzle Fish Cake with Vinaigrette and serve while hot.
-(Don&#39;t forget to stir the Vinaigrette right before you drizzle it over the Fish Cake)
+(Don't forget to stir the Vinaigrette right before you drizzle it over the Fish Cake)
 1. Enjoy!
 I sure did!

-So that is going to wrap it up for this exceptional food pan fried fish cakes w/pomegranate &amp; lime vinaigrette recipe.
+So that is going to wrap it up for this exceptional food pan fried fish cakes w/pomegranate & lime vinaigrette recipe.
 Thank you very much for your time.
 I'm sure you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!